 HRiA is committed to reducing the burden of asthma within communities through multi-level policy, practice, and educational programs aimed at improving asthma outcomes.
 We understand that asthma management is a complex issue that involves both clinical and environmental settings.
 Our extensive experience allows us to address asthma from all angles, connecting the diverse perspectives and resources of community members, health care providers, housing and education agencies, payers, and advocacy organizations.

-Communities must take a public health approach to substance abuse prevention and treatment.
+Communities must take a public health approach to substance use prevention and treatment.
 At HRiA we have experience across the substance use continuum of care, including an understanding of the needs of substance users, their families and caregivers, and treatment and medical service providers.
-Through our years working in substance abuse information and referral, community-level prevention, and communications, HRiA has a unique understanding of the continuum of care, how individuals seek to access treatment, and roadblocks to recovery.
+Through our years working in substance use information and referral, community-level prevention, and communications, HRiA has a unique understanding of the continuum of care, how individuals seek to access treatment, and roadblocks to recovery.

 Healthy Eating, Active Living